-- 1. In the Residential designation, development shall generally be limited to low densities such as singledetached dwellings, semi-detached dwellings, and duplexes, as well as retirement homes. - 2.
-Multi-residential development shall be considered in all rural Settlement Areas to allow a range of residential types, including triplexes, townhouses, and low-rise apartments, if adequate servicing capacity can be demonstrated and subject to all applicable policies of this Plan.
+- 1. In the Residential designation, development shall generally be limited to low densities such as single-detached dwellings, semi-detached dwellings, and duplexes, as well as retirement homes. - Multi-residential development shall be considered in all rural Settlement Areas to allow a range of residential types, including triplexes, townhouses, and low-rise apartments, if adequate servicing capacity can be demonstrated and subject to all applicable policies of this Plan.
 Accessory buildings shall be of limited height.

-The proposed development will provide single-detached dwellings and two (2) low-rise apartment buildings.
+The proposed development will provide single-detached dwellings, semi-detached dwellings and two (2) low-rise apartment buildings.
+It is proposed to redesignate Block 211 and Block 212 to multi-residential to permit the proposed low-rise apartment buildings.
+Block 211-212 are conviently located on the periphery of the proposed subdvision, providing an appropriate transition to the proposed low-density residential lots to the east.
 The proposed development provides an efficient site layout, which ensures that varying densities are appropriately located, contain sufficient lot sizes to accommodate parking and landscaped open space and are adequately seperated to ensure compatability.
 Buffering measures between the proposed low-rise apartment buildings and low-density residential uses will be further detailed through site plan control.